dnulnets/consent/README.md

 - How to handle integrity.
 Wether or not a person has agreed or not is considered personal data and henec cannot be visible on a public blockchain.
 - Is PoA the way to go, and if so who is the Authority in this case?
 - Identity and proof of identity of the person is needed for a signature.
-- Signature, how to handle that on the consents or is it enough as it is, i.e. accepted or denied via contract from the users account?
-Don't know enough of ethereum blockchain if some kind of signing can be done.
+- Signature, how to handle that on the consents or is it enough as it is, i.e. accepted or denied via contract from the users ethereum account since they need to unlock it?
+Don't know enough of ethereum blockchain if some kind of signing can be done or if this is adequat.
 - The consent model is that really the way to go?
 What to put in the blockchain and what to not put there.
+Maybe only the actual consent is needed?
 Need disucssion!